New Residents

 New Student Housing Selection: Important Information

-- Submitting a Housing Application: The housing application will be available starting Oct.
-18. It requires you to log-in with your WVU credentials ( login.wvu.edu).
+- Submitting a Housing Application: The 2025-2026 academic year housing application requires you to log-in with your WVU credentials ( login.wvu.edu).
 In addition, a $225 advance payment is required.
 This $225 payment is credited to your fall bill.

 - Selecting a Meal Plan: Meal plans may be selected only after a new student is registered for classes.
 This section of the housing application does not need to be completed when applying for housing.
 Once registered for classes, new students should visit https://dining.wvutech.edu/meal-plans to select their meal plan.